 - The Center for Academic Enhancement is open five days a week and is staffed by professional and peer tutors; the schedule is designed to serve both day and evening students.

 - Tutoring is available on a one-on-one basis, or in small groups.

 - Development of sound study skills is basic to the Center's mission.

 - Support services are available for the following areas:

 - Development of sound study skills, effective time management, and test-taking skills are basic to the Center's undertaking.

 - The Center has fully networked computers, with Internet access and appropriate software for diagnostic and teaching purposes.

-- There are self-paced tutorial programs at basic, intermediate, and advanced levels.
+- We offer self-paced tutorial programs at basic, intermediate, and advanced levels.

-- There is software for practice test taking, including PRAXIS.
+- In addition, we provide software for practice test taking, including PRAXIS.

 - Lectures and programs designed to be of academic relevance are offered to the University community.

-- Development and implementation of programs is ongoing, as needs are identified.
+- Development and implementation of programs are ongoing as needs are identified.